French Grand Prix: Repeat winners (drivers)

 Louis Chiron won the 1931 race, but shared the win with Achille Varzi.

 Juan Manuel Fangio won the 1951 race, but shared the win with Luigi Fagioli.

 Repeat winners (constructors)

-Teams in bold are competing in the Formula One championship in the current season.
+Teams in bold are competing in the Formula One championship in 2026.

 A yellow background indicates an event which was part of the pre-war European Championship.

 A green background indicates an event which was part of the pre-war World Manufacturers' Championship.

 A pink background indicates an event which was not part of the Formula One World Championship or any of the above mentioned championships.